mianga58/Recommend/README.md

 - data.csv - Dataset for the project.

 - preprocessing - Contains code to read data.csv and extract relevant information and machine learning model training.

+- procfile - Contains configuration for cloud deployment on heroku.

+- requirements - Contains packages to install on heroku.